 Worldsensing’s partner Earth Products China Ltd connected Loadsensing data loggers to strain gauges used to monitor the tilt in the Shenyang Bridge main tower, diagonal member and main beam.
 Loadsensing was also integrated into Earth Products China’s software and connected with anemometers, Global Positioning System monitors, temperature sensors, vibrating wire strain gauges, tiltmeters and other sensors.

-For the Cisomang Bridge refurbishment, meanwhile, PT Struktur Pintar Indonesia connected Loadsensing data loggers to strain gauges on the bridge pillars.
-And for the Mahakam II bridge, seven tiltmeters and five vibrating wire 5-channel data loggers were used to send information from different points of the bridge structure to a gateway.
+For the Cisomang Bridge refurbishment, PT Risen connected Loadsensing data loggers to strain gauges on the bridge pillars.
+And for the Mahakam IV bridge, seven tiltmeters and five vibrating wire 5-channel data loggers were used to send information from different points of the bridge structure to a gateway.

 Loadsensing uses LoRa, a long-range, low-power wireless technology used by IoT networks worldwide.
 It has a proven range of up to 15 kilometers and a battery life of up to 10 years, is robust, easy to install and significantly less expensive than cabled networks and manual monitoring.